 The Who was something of a paradox in their nature, both setting the world record for “loudest rock concert” and simultaneously releasing two “rock operas” in its prime years.
 While The Stones had an “edge” to their music, that band just riffed on Black blues styles in their own distinct way.
 The Who’s music was all original, and it rocked like no other.

 Related: Roger Daltrey Talks His Mic-Swinging Trick, Keith Moon’s Exploding Drum Kit, More On ‘Fallon’ [Watch]

 Live Who shows in the ’70s were powerful affairs, with emphatic vocals from Roger Daltrey, thundering bass from John Entwistle, and logic-defying drumming from the one and only Keith Moon.
 The classic crew really made a splash in America with its 1969 album Tommy, only following it up with acclaimed releases like Live At Leeds, Who’s Next, and Quadrophenia.
 The four-album run from 1969–1973 ranks among the finest.

 Unfortunately, it was Moon’s death in 1978 that brought the band to a halt.
-While the group did release two albums in the post-Moon years, Townshend would find success as a solo artist before eventually reconnecting with Roger Daltrey.
+While the group did release two albums in the post-Moon years, Townshend would find success as a solo artist before eventually reconnecting with Daltrey.
 It was during those initial post-Moon years, specifically 1981, when he would link up with another band that we cover extensively: the Grateful Dead.